Four-star, high-tech, eco-friendly hotel with a superb location.

 As might be expected, due to its seafront location, this parador offers fabulous fish and seafood in its restaurant, with chefs preparing the day’s fresh catch using favourite local recipes such as fritura gaditana – fried fish from Cadiz.
 Including its ample terrace, this restaurant is the largest of all the paradors.
 There is also a taperia, for lighter meals where you can sample various foods in the form of tapas – small dishes.

 Designed not only for tourists, but also for those wishing to host business conferences, conventions or social gatherings, the hotel has ample events facilities including ten function rooms accommodate up to 185 people.
-It also has a car park.
+It also has a very convenient underground car park for residents at standard fee.

 This parador has a number of energy-saving features including solar power - a no-brainer in sundrenched Andalucia, yet used by surprisingly few hotels - in line with the new environmentally-friendly aspect to Spain’s state-run hotel group.
 These include: